leggers/bomb-server/README.md

 You will also have to supply the Ansible Vault password, which Ansible will prompt you for upon running that comand.

 The other playbook acts as a data synchronizing script.
-It `mysqldump`s the `production` database, `rsync`s it to the local machine, rsync's the store's photos locally, then syncs them to the `staging` and `develop` environments.
+It `mysqldump`s the `production` database, `rsync`s it to the local machine (you need a folder called `sql_dumps` in your local bombsheller directory!), rsync's the store's photos locally, then syncs them to the `staging` and `develop` environments.
-To use it, you need to have SSH access to all three boxes's `deploy` user (or just `production`'s if you're only pulling to local machine).
+To use it, you need to have SSH access to a user with passwordless sudo on the `production` server and `deploy` on non-production servers.
-The command is `ansible-playbook -i hosts shop-data-sync.yml`.
+The command is `ansible-playbook -i hosts shop-data-sync.yml -u <your passwordless sudo ssh username> --extra-vars "bombsheller_folder=<your local bombsheller directory>`.
 Because it moves data between hosts, you do not want to specify a specific group.

 # Overview and Ansible Background